A Linearly Convergent Conditional Gradient Algorithm with Applications to Online and Stochastic Optimization: Preliminaries

 \subsubsection{Non-smooth optimization}

-As in stochastic optimization (see subsection \ref{sec:stoc_opt}), an algorithm for OCO also implies an algorithm for offline non-smooth optimization.
-Thus a conditional gradient algorithm for OCO implies a conditional gradient algorithm for non-smooth optimization, in contrast to previous conditional gradient algorithms for offline optimization that are suitable for smooth optimization only.
+As in stochastic optimization (see previous subsection), an algorithm for OCO also implies an algorithm for offline convex optimization.
+Thus a conditional gradient-like algorithm for OCO implies a conditional gradient-like algorithm for non-smooth convex optimization.
+This is in contrast to the original conditional gradient method which is suitable for smooth optimization only.

+Applying an OCO algorithm to the minimization of a, potentially non-smooth, convex function $f(x)$ over a feasible convex set $\mK$, is as follows.
+As in the previous subsection, we simulate a game of length $T$ for the OCO algorithm in which the loss function $f_t$ on each round is just the function to minimize $f(x)$.
+As in the stochastic case, denoting $\bar{x} = \frac{1}{T}\sum_{t=1}^Tx_t$, i.e., the average of iterates returned by the online algorithm, we have that

+where the first inequality follows from convexity of $f$.
+Hence the regret bound immediately translates to a convergence rate for offline optimization problem.